fdrevet/hassio-addons-repository/somfy-protexial-io-gateway/DOCS.md

 ## Privacy

-I do not collect data or personal information.
+This add-on doesn't collect any data or personal information.

-All the data are kept on your HASS.io installation.
+All your data is stored on your HASSio installation, and on the MQTT broker that you have chosen.